 - Newell Brands’ $15 billion acquisition of Jarden;

 - ABB’s $3.9 billion acquisition of Thomas & Betts; and

 Mr. Wales regularly speaks and writes on antitrust issues and has held various leadership positions in the American Bar Association’s Antitrust Section.
-He has been recognized by Who’s Who Legal: Competition and was named a 2022 Global Elite Thought Leader by the publication.
+He has been recognized by Who’s Who Legal: Competition and was named a 2022 and 2023 Global Elite Thought Leader by the publication.
 Mr. Wales is also consistently ranked as a leading antitrust practitioner in Chambers USA: America’s Leading Lawyers for Business, Chambers Global: The World’s Leading Lawyers for Business, The Legal 500, The Best Lawyers in America and Best Lawyers.